zzz0706/CTForge/code/README.md

 Next, set the `api-key` in the `LLMPrompt`.

-Finally, compile and execute the generated tests, along with coverage refinement, by running:
+Finally, generation testing along with coverage refinement, by running:

 ```bash
 python LLMTest.py